bcthund/fresh_install/README.md

-  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -d, --debug           print commands to be run but do not execute them
+  -h, --help            show this help message and exit -v, --verbose         print commands being run before running them -d, --debug           print commands to be run but do not execute them -y, --yes             answer yes to all, except compress -z, --zip             compress the backup and remove backup folder (this is default behavior now) -x                    do not compress backup folder, folder remains in tmp directory --in-testing          Enable use of in-testing features --dir=DIRECTORY       specify the backup directory to override './Migration_$USER' --archive=FILE        specify the backup archive to override './Migration_$USER.tar.gz' --step=STEP           jump to an install step then exit when complete --continue=STEP       jump to an install step and continue to remaining steps

+Available STEP Options:
+                        layout
+                        desktop
+                        menuentries
+                        icons
+                        keyring
+                        nomachine
+                        network
+                        warzone2100
+                        knossos
+                        rawtherapee
+                        bricscad
+                        dosbox
+                        friction
+                        thunderbird
+                        kicad
+                        gzdoom
+                        audacious
+                        vlc
+                        eclipse
+                        kate
+                        power
+                        shortcuts
+                        plasma
+                        login
+                        symlinks
+                        compress
 </pre>

 ### restore.sh